dev-hmsk/steam_apps/README.md

 Once this is complete it will be a simple task of utilizing the psutil event listener to look for the specific PID of the user select game.
 On proccess termination the python program will wait a determined time (to allow for the game to fully close and for steam to update its save files) before copying the save files of the game to a user specified location.

+Note: We will make this function generally and then make a specific .exe for Remnant II backups